The Food Photography Fundamentals

 Are you shooting with natural light or artificial light?

-Lighting will guide your technical decisions in the food photography fundamentals.
+Much like your creative vision guides your creative decisions, your lighting will guide your technical decisions.
 Whether you shoot with natural light or artificial light, it requires you to think about what your light source is, where it’s coming from, how powerful it is and how to modify it to get the look you’re going for.

 NATURAL LIGHT